alexprengere/PythonBrainFuck/README.md

 ./pypy-portable/bin/pypy ./bf.py ./examples/mandel.b
 ```

-# With a JIT
+### With a JIT

-But we can go deeper ;).
 The interpreter is actually written in Rpython, so it can be statically compiled using the Pypy toolchain.
 Download the latest source of Pypy and uncompress it in a `pypy-src` folder.

 ```bash